Compositional Coding Capsule Network with K-Means Routing for Text Classification

-\section{INTRODUCTION}
+\section{Introduction}

-Recurrent Neural Networks (RNNs, \cite{mikolov2010recurrent}, \cite{elman1990finding}, \cite{rumelhart1986learning}), including Long Short Term Memory networks (LSTMs, \cite{hochreiter1997long}, \cite{gers1999learning}) and Gated Recurrent Units (GRUs, \cite{chung2014empirical}, \cite{zhou2016minimal}), have been increasingly applied to many problems in Natural Language Processing (NLP).
+Recurrent Neural Networks (RNNs,~\cite{mikolov2010recurrent, elman1990finding, rumelhart1986learning}), including Long Short Term Memory networks (LSTMs,~\cite{hochreiter1997long, gers2000learning}) and Gated Recurrent Units (GRUs,~\cite{chung2014empirical, zhou2016minimal}) have been increasingly applied to many problems in Natural Language Processing (NLP).
 Text classification is one of the most basic and important tasks in this field.

 However, NLP models often require a massive number of parameters for word embeddings, resulting in a large storage or memory footprint.
-To reduce the number of parameters used in word embeddings without hurting the model performance, the work by Shu et al. \cite{shu2018compressing} proposed to construct the embeddings with few basis vectors.
+To reduce the number of parameters used in word embeddings without hurting the model performance, Shu \etal~\cite{shu2018compressing} proposed to construct the embeddings with few basis vectors.
 For each word, the composition of basis vectors is determined by a hash code.

-On the other hand, Hinton et al. \cite{hinton2011transforming} presented capsule, which is a small group of neurons.
+On the other hand, Hinton \etal~\cite{hinton2011transforming} presented capsule, which is a small group of neurons.
 The activities of neurons are used to represent the various properties of an entity.
-The work by Sabour et al. \cite{sabour2017dynamic} applied this concept to neural network firstly, a novel routing algorithm called dynamic routing was adopted to select active capsules.
-The experiments of CapsNet showed capsules could learn a more robust representation than CNNs in image classification domain.
+Sabour \etal~\cite{sabour2017dynamic} applied this concept to neural network firstly, a novel routing algorithm called dynamic routing was adopted to select active capsules.
+The experiments of Capsule Networks (CapsNets) showed capsules could learn a more robust representation than Convolutional Neural Networks (CNNs) in image classification task.

-In this paper, we aim to reduce the number of parameters used in word embeddings by introducing compositional coding for text classification, while maintaining a competitive accuracy compared to the state-of-the-art approach.
-To do so, we apply CapsNet to the classification of texts, and propose a novel and robust routing algorithm named k-means routing to determine the connection strength between lower-level and upper-level capsules.
+In this paper, we aim to reduce the number of parameters used in word embeddings, while maintaining a competitive accuracy compared to the state-of-the-art approach.
+To do so, we propose a Compositional Weighted Coding (CWC) embedding to reduce the number of parameters.
+Then we apply CapsNet to the classification of texts, and propose a novel and robust routing algorithm named k-means routing to determine the connection strength between lower-level and upper-level capsules.